-Do I really need to give the IRS more money after July 15?
+Do I really need to give the IRS more money after April 15?

-- You owe less than $1,000 with your 2020 tax return, or
+- You owe less than $1,000 with your tax return, or

-- 90% of total 2020 tax, as shown on your 2020 tax return, was paid during 2020, or
+- 90% of total current year tax, as shown on your current year’s tax return, was paid during the year, or

-- 100% of your total 2019 tax (110% if your 2019 adjusted gross income was over $150,000 if married filing jointly or $75,000 if single or filing separately) was paid during 2020
+- 100% of your prior year’s tax (110% if your prior year’s adjusted gross income was over $150,000 if married filing jointly or $75,000 if single or filing separately) was paid during the year.

-[Tax planning opportunity – which of these three approaches will keep more money in your pocket and less in the pocket of the IRS for as long as possible?
-You are in compliance by paying the least of these three options.]
+Tax planning opportunity: Which of these three approaches will keep more money in your pocket and less in the pocket of the IRS for as long as possible?
+You comply with the law by paying the least of these three options.

-[Tax planning opportunity – the IRS treats withholding as if it has been paid in quarterly, even if the withholding takes place on December 31.
-Accordingly, if you have a large year-end payment coming to you from a bonus or other source, with planning you can satisfy the rules by having some or all required tax withheld from that year-end payment.]
+Tax planning opportunity: The IRS treats withholding as if it has been paid in quarterly, even if the withholding takes place on December 31.
+Accordingly, if you have a large year-end payment coming to you from a bonus or other source, with planning you can satisfy the rules by having some or all required tax withheld from that year-end payment.

-If you fall afoul of these rules, what is the penalty?
-Essentially, the IRS charges you interest (which is not compounded) for the period(s) in which you should have paid them tax but did not.
-For instance, if you forgot to make your July 15 estimated tax payment and made that payment on August 31 instead, the IRS would charge you a “penalty” consisting of the interest computed for the 47 days your payment was late.
-If the payment was not made until April 15, 2021, the interest would be computed for 274 days.
+If you fail to make the required annual payment, what is the penalty?
+Essentially, the IRS charges you interest (which is not compounded) for the period(s) in which you failed to pay the tax.
+For instance, if you forgot to make your April 15 estimated tax payment, and made that payment on August 31, the IRS would charge you a “penalty” consisting of the interest computed for the 138 days your payment was late.
+If the payment was not made until April 15 of the following year, the interest would be computed for 365 days.
 The interest rate used by the IRS changes quarterly.
-Economic factors will determine what the fourth quarter rate will be.
+Economic factors will determine what each quarterly rate will be.

-Two additional related points should be considered:
+Two additional points relating to estimated taxes should be considered: